If you don't find an answer to your question here, please email us at info@cuttingbackcityhall.org.

 Let's compare the public sector entity (government) with a private sector entity (individual or business).

-The government generates income via involuntary transactions (e.g. taxes), which is coercion.
+The government generates income via involuntary interactions (e.g. taxes), which is coercion.

-A private sector entity generates income via voluntary transactions, which is choice.
+A private sector entity generates income via voluntary interactions, which is choice.

 The government is a monopoly, you are forced to interact with it, which is coercion.